golpiraelmi/Forest-Fires/README.md

-A Machine Learning Approach to Predict Forest Fires using Meteorological Data
+A Machine Learning Approach to Predict Forest Fires Using Meteorological Data

 X - x-axis spatial coordinate within the Montesinho park map: 1 to 9 Y - y-axis spatial coordinate within the Montesinho park map: 2 to 9